-1. Battery:
+Battery:

 The key to a good marine electrical system is the battery (the battery is a dealer-installed item).
-Bayliner makes the following recommendations on battery rating:

-Jet Drive Models - 550 cold cranking amps minimum
+Bayliner recommends a battery with a minimum of 550 cold cranking amps.

 Check the battery electrolyte level regularly.
 Remove the caps on top of the battery and observe the level of the fluid inside.
 If the zinc plates are exposed, add distilled water until they are covered again.
 Corroded terminals can impair battery performance and charging ability.
 Clean them with baking soda and water; then coat them with a preservative or a light film of grease.
 Be sure all battery connections are tight.
 When storing the boat, it is best to remove the battery, give it a full charge, and store it inside away from extreme temperatures.
-Note that you should never disconnect battery cables while the engine is running, as this can cause damage to your boat's electrical components.
+Note: Never disconnect battery cables while the engine is running, as this can cause damage to your boat's electrical components.